Legionella Checks: Reducing The Risks in Washrooms

 Health and Safety Requirements

 For health and safety, healthcare and education facilities must have water management checks in place.
-It is also advisable to also have checks in place for businesses such as offices.
+It is also advisable to have checks in place for businesses such as offices.
 For more detailed advice on Health and Safety requirements, visit www.hse.gov.uk.

 Water storage and temperature control